E-Emad/devops-bootcamp/Module_10-Kubernetes/README.md

 Every Worker node needs 3 processes to be installed:\
     - container runtime (cri-o, docker, containerd - very lightweight)\
     - kubelet - agent that makes sure containers are running in pods, talks to server to get resources available\
-    - kube-proxy - network proxy with intelligent forwarding of requests to the pods
+    - kube-proxy - network proxy with intelligent forwarding of requests to the pods\
+                 - enforce (where possible) pods to talk to each other on the same Node to avoid network overhead

 Every Master node has 4 processes:\
     - API Server - single entrypoint to the cluster (kubectl talks to API Server) and is the gatekeeper for authtentication, validating the requests\
     - Scheduler - just decides on which Node the new pod should be scheduled.
-It takes into considerations resourcerequirements, hardware/software/policy constraints, data locality\
+It takes into considerations resource requirements, hardware/software/policy constraints, data locality - kubelet executes the request coming from the Scheduler\
     - Controller manager - Detects state changes, like crashing of Pods and tries to recover the cluster state as soon as possible.
 It talks to the scheduler\
     - etcd - store for all cluster data\
+           - all cluster changes are stored here\

 As the cluster grows, you have to add more Worker and Master nodes.